ElinaFF/PICO/README.md

 # PICO
-Metabolomic Dashboard for Interpretable Classification
+Pipeline for Interpretable Classification on Omics

 ## Description
 The PICO is a tool to apply machine learning algorithms to untargeted metabolomics datasets acquired by liquid-chromatography mass spectrometry.
 The goal is to extract the most important features because they are potential novel biomarkers.